 If you haven’t seen the news (or just live under a rock), you will have caught wind that cryptocurrency (especially Bitcoin, Ethereum, and Litecoin) have been going a little insane.
 Bitcoin alone has gone up by over 1,400% on the year at the time of me writing this post.

 With all of this excitement, a lot of people are looking to get into trading cryptocurrency.
 I was one of those people.
-As I started to look into how to get started, I realized it was quite hard to find a quick and easy guide.
+As I started to look into how to get started, I realized it was quite hard to find a quick and easy guide (actually, I found a great guide here!).
 Most places expect you to have some knowledge of different coins and marketplaces.

 So I decided to document the steps I took to get started in the trading arena.